2024 Wellness Summit

 About the Presenter:

-Olga Negrin is a Licensed Associate Counselor in the state of NJ.
+Olga is a Licensed Associate Counselor in the state of NJ.
 She graduated with her Master's Degree in Clinical Mental Health Counseling from Fairleigh Dickinson University.
 She currently works as the Student Assistance Counselor at Villa Walsh Academy, an all-girls Catholic school in Morristown, NJ.
 Having attended an all-girls school herself, Olga feels particularly connected to and protective of this population.
 Olga is also the author of a children's book, and enjoys spending time with her family.

 Target Audience: Middle School teachers, Upper School teachers, Administrators, School Counselors and Psychologists, Learning Support staff, Deans of Students, Health teachers